Taylor dispersion in arbitrarily shaped axisymmetric channels: Results and Discussion

 \subsection{Engineering channel shape for specific variance patterns}

-Furthermore, we apply our closed-form analytical approach to design the channel shape to have a desired spatial evolution of variance.
-As a proof of concept, we design one channel that maintains an approximately constant variance (channel A) and another channel that results in a sinusoidal variation of variance as the solute develops in the channel (channel B).
+We apply our analytical approach to design the channel shape to have a desired spatial evolution of axial variance.
+As a proof of concept, we design one channel that maintains an approximately constant axial variance (channel A) and a second channel that results in a sinusoidal variation of axial variance as the solute develops in the channel (channel B).

 The two channel shapes are designed by solving Equation \ref{eq:arb_var}.
 The shape of channel A monotonically diverges, and the rate of diverging increases downstream.
 For channel B, there is an increased diverging rate between $x^*=300$ and $500$, coinciding with the region where it is necessary to reduce the variance according to the targeted sinusoidal pattern.
 Note that the channel shape in Figure \ref{fig:engineer}A has an analytical expression.
-By setting the $\frac{\mathrm{d}\sigma_x^2}{\mathrm{d}x}$ term on the right-hand side of Equation \ref{eq:arb_var} to 0, we can simplify Equation \ref{eq:arb_var} into the following ODE for $a(x)$:
+By setting the $\frac{\mathrm{d}\sigma_x^2}{\mathrm{d}x}$ term on the RHS of Equation \ref{eq:arb_var} to 0, we can simplify Equation \ref{eq:arb_var} into the following ODE for $a(x)$:

 which has an analytical solution as follows: